boostorg/gil/doc/tutorial.rst

 ------------

 The latest version of GIL can be downloaded from http://boostorg.github.com/gil.
 GIL consists of header files only and does not require any libraries to link against.
-It does not require Boost to be built.
-Including ``boost/gil.hpp`` will be sufficient for most projects.
+It does not require Boost to be built and including ``boost/gil.hpp`` will be sufficient for most projects.

 Example - Computing the Image Gradient
 --------------------------------------